 To view our Valgray Blog disclaimer, click here.

 Comments will be approved before showing up.

 We try our best to cater to every breed, but some doggos might need a little extra at-home customisation to achieve the perfect fit.
-Our PVC-coated nylon straps are soft, making adjustments at home very easy.
-Use a standard leather punching tool to add additional holes, or use a utility knife to trim the length of your collar.
+Making adjustments to our soft, PVC-coated nylon straps at home is easy.
+Simply use a standard leather punching tool to add additional holes, or use a utility knife to trim the length of your collar.